thtRajasthaniGuy/thtRajasthaniGuy/README.md

 - :seedling: Exploring about life.

-- :zap: In my free time, I Read and write Technical blog and watch anime..
+- :zap: In my free time, I Read books and watch anime..

 - :mailbox:How to reach me: mm2406402@gmail.com